sav-che/TL-2/Authors/Blochmann, Friedrich {std. Blochm.}.md

-> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/item/103859#page/225/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 215](https://www.biodiversitylibrary.org/page/33265412) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Blochmann, Friedrich (1858-1931), German zoologist, born in Karlsruhe, studied natural sciences at the University of Heidelberg, Dr. phil. ib., habil. ib.
-1886, professor of zoology at the University of Rostock 1891, idem at the University of Tübingen 1898. (*Blochm.*).
+1886, professor of zoology at the University of Rostock 1891, idem at the University of Tübingen 1898.
+**Abbreviated name**: *Blochm.*

 #### Herbarium and types